Child Schizophrenia Test: What It Is And When To Seek One

 Seeking support as a parent

-Online therapy is often less expensive than in-person treatment without insurance, and a growing body of research indicates it can be just as effective
+Online therapy is often less expensive than in-person treatment without insurance, and a growing body of research indicates it can be just as effective.
+Online therapy can provide helpful support for caregivers to manage their own well-being as well as learn strategies and coping skills to better help their child.

 Takeaway

 While childhood schizophrenia can present significant challenges, advancements in research and treatment may offer hope for improved outcomes.
-A close partnership with your child's pediatric psychologist, teachers, and counselors can be critical for the best possible outcomes.
+A close partnership with your child's pediatric psychologist, teachers, and counselors can improve outcomes.
 Consider seeking support as a parent by reaching out to a licensed therapist in your local area or through an online therapy platform.

 Taking steps toward treatment is brave